thetechstoner/revanced-patches/README.md

 - The `buildAndroid` task is used to build ReVanced Patches so that it can be used on Android.
 The `publish` task depends on the `buildAndroid` task, so it will be run automatically when publishing a release.

+## 🚀 How to get started

+You can use [ReVanced CLI](https://github.com/ReVanced/revanced-cli) or [ReVanced Manager](https://github.com/ReVanced/revanced-manager) to use ReVanced Patches.

 ## 📚 Everything else

 ### 📙 Contributing